 1990 Yamaha YZR500 Wayne Rainey Replica

-The Yamaha XSR900 GP takes the 2022 XSR900 improvements (engine, electronics, chassis and suspension refinements) and adds a retro fairing, clip-on handlebars (though not too low), and a single seat — much of what we saw in the DB40 prototype earlier in 2023.
+The Yamaha XSR900 GP takes the 2022 XSR900 improvements (engine, electronics, chassis and suspension refinements), further improves the suspension, and adds a retro fairing, clip-on handlebars (though not too low), and a single seat — much of what we saw in the DB40 prototype earlier in 2023.

 It’s important to note that the riding position of the XSR900 is not a severe sportbike-like riding position.
 Yamaha deliberately has kept the position of the bars comfortable — think sport bike with two-inch risers.
 The clip-ons are above the triple clamps (see below).